nneoma-onwuasoanya/SEO-NIGERIAN-BANK-ANALYSIS-2024/README.md

 # SEO VISIBILITY ANALYSIS ON NIGERIAN BANKS (2024)
-Using Google keyword planner, Serp Hits and revenue data for each bank, i explored Nigeian banks performance in search engine visibility and examined the relationship between their online presence and financial success.
+Using Google Keyword Planner, Serp Hits, and revenue data for each bank.
+I explored Nigerian banks performance in search engine visibility, and examined the relationship between their online presence and financial success.
 By combining SEO metrics and financial performance data, My goal was to understand which banks dominate in search visibility and whether this correlates with their financial health.

 ## Business Problem
 In today's digital world, strong SEO performance can play a vital role in the success of financial institutions.
 This analysis helps answer these business questions: